adv.

 Idiom of the Day

-think much of (someone or something)
+take off after (someone or something)

-to like or think well of someone or something
+to begin to chase someone or something